aruuska/gatsby-starter-netlify-cms/src/pages/blog/2019-11-06-new-blog-post.md

 tags:
   - coffee
 ---
-This is how you can...
+This is how you can... change

 Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to Body text of new product how to